intro2r/intro2r/unit5/labs.md

  - Create a list, and have each element of this list be a community.

- - Plot the six communities using your plotting function.
+ - Plot the six communities.
 Ensure that point size is proportional to DBH.

  - Calculate the mean DBH of each community.